Lutsen, Minnesota

 Lutsen (/'luːtsən/ LOOT-sən) is an unincorporated community and census-designated place (CDP) in Lutsen Township, Cook County, Minnesota, United States.
 As of the 2020 census, its population was 220.

 Lutsen is located within the Superior National Forest, on the North Shore of Lake Superior.
 It is 18 miles southwest of the city of Grand Marais; and 65 miles northeast of the city of Two Harbors.
 Cascade River State Park and the Superior Hiking Trail are both nearby.

-Minnesota Highway 61 serves as a main route in the community.
+Minnesota Highway 61, formerly part of U.S. Route 61, is the main arterial route in the community.
+It runs along Lake Superior between Duluth and Grand Portage to the Canadian border.

 Economy

-The Lutsen Mountains Ski Resort is the main economic feature of the community; and is known country-wide as being one of the northernmost ski resorts in the 48 contiguous states.
-The community is also home to at least four resorts.
+Lutsen Mountains Ski Resort is the main economic feature of the community.
+The community is also home to several resorts.